ImperialCollegeLondon/cordova-plugin-dialogs/README.md

 ## Customisations for Epicollect5 Mobile Client

-Added better spinner loader when for startActivity: if title and message are empty string, just a centered loader with overlay is shown.
+Added better spinner loader for startActivity: if title and message are empty string, just a centered loader with overlay is shown.

 Also the ProgressDialog is NOT cancelable by the user.